How Do You Trade Online Index

 For the Moving average the place where the 2 moving averages started to move upward on the chart are market and this is where our buy signal was generated.

-Remember as a day trader you do not want to leave you trade transactions open overnight, always open & close all trades within the day, close your trade go to sleep and wait to open other trades the next day.
+Remember as a day trader you don't want to leave you trade transactions open overnight, always open & close all trades within the day, close your trade go to sleep and wait to open other trades the next day.

 From the example you as a stock indices trader can see that even when this trade was closed the market was still moving up but it's good not to be too greedy & always book profits while still ahead.
-Taking profits fast is one of the factors that will determine if you make money or not when trading indices it is best to always book your trading profit at the end of every day & continue trading the following day, every day there is always a index that provides a good opportunity to make profit.
+Taking profits fast is one of the aspects which will determine if you earn money or not when trading indices it is best to always book your trading profit at the end of every day & continue trading the following day, every day there is always a index that provides a good opportunity to make profit.

 Sell Trade